 Combis run close by Las Islitas about every half hour or you can take a taxi for about 100 pesos.

-Isla Del Rey You have to take a boat across the estuary to get to Isla Del Rey but it only costs 5 pesos each way.
+Isla Del Rey You have to take a boat across the estuary to get to Isla Del Rey but the price is reasonable.
 This beach is almost completely deserted and seems to go on forever.
 You can climb up to the lighthouse to see a view of all of San Blas.
 Isla del Rey is sacred ground for the Huichol Indians and they often perform there spiritual ceremonies there in their native costumes.

 Hiking There are many beautiful places to hike around San Blas.
 You can hike for miles along the beaches.
 Or, you can take a bus and go hiking up at La Bajada along the Camino Real through the coffee plantations.

 Matanchen BeachThe Pier (El Muelle de San Blas?)